Knowledge Fusion of Large Language Models Via Modular SkillPacks: Experimental Setup

 \subsection{Datasets and Architectures}

 To showcase the effectiveness of \ourapproach, we conduct a comprehensive evaluation across multiple domains, including instruction following, question answering, reasoning, mathematics, and coding.
 We use 10 established benchmarks, grouped into four categories, with domain-specific response sampling strategies to ensure fair comparison.
-Full benchmark details are available in Appendix \ref{app:e3}.
+Full benchmark details are available in App. \ref{app:e3}.

-GraftLLM uses Llama-3.1-8B-Instruct as the target model, grafting capabilities from four strong source LLMs: Gemma-2-27B-it \cite{team2024gemma}, Mistral-Large-Instruct-2407 \cite{jiang2024mixtral}, Qwen-2.5-72B-Instruct \cite{yang2024qwen25}, and Llama-3.1-70B-Instruct \cite{dubey2024llama}.
-For explicit knowledge fusion, we follow the FuseChat 2.0 \cite{fusechat2} setup by fusing chat-centric LLMs of varying architectures and scales, using OpenChat-3.5-7B \cite{wangopenchat} as the pivot model and six representative chat models as sources.
-For implicit fusion, we adopt the FuseChat 3.0 \cite{fusechat3} setup with Llama-3.1-8B-Instruct and Qwen-2.5-7B-Instruct as target models.
-In continual learning, we use Llama-3.1-8B-Instruct to sequentially acquire math and coding abilities using both SFT and DPO datasets.
-Further architectural details are provided in Appendix \ref{app:e}, while additional implementation details can be found in Appendix \ref{app:f}, covering training procedures \ref{app:f1}, hyperparameter settings \ref{app:f2}, and computational resources and runtimes \ref{app:f3}.
+For pairwise LLM grafting in Sec.~\ref{sec:results1} and Fig.~\ref{fig:result1},~\ref{fig:result2}, we uses Llama-3.1-8B-Instruct as the target model, grafting capabilities from strong source model Qwen-2.5-72B-Instruct \citep{yang2024qwen25}.
+For explicit knowledge fusion in Sec.~\ref{sec:results2} and Tab.~\ref{tab:explicit_fusion}, we follow the FuseChat 2.0 \citep{fusechat2} setup by fusing chat-centric LLMs of varying architectures and scales, using OpenChat-3.5-7B \citep{wangopenchat} as the pivot model and six representative chat models as sources.
+For implicit fusion in Sec.~\ref{sec:results2} and Tab.~\ref{tab:implicit_fusion}, we adopt the FuseChat 3.0 \citep{fusechat3} setup with Llama-3.1-8B-Instruct and Qwen-2.5-7B-Instruct as target models and 4 different stronger LLMs.
+For forget-free learning in Sec.~\ref{sec:results3} and Tab.~\ref{tab:continual}, we sequentially acquire math and coding abilities using both SFT and DPO datasets.
+Further architectural details are provided in App.~\ref{app:e}, while additional implementation details can be found in App. \ref{app:f}, covering training procedures \ref{app:f1}, hyperparameter settings \ref{app:f2}, and computational resources and runtimes \ref{app:f3}.